DannyNicholas/date-time-file-renamer/README.md

 For example a file called `photo.jpeg` last modified on 23/06/2020 at 19:30 will be renamed to `2020_06_23-19_30_00.jpeg`.

+The renaming of any file will be aborted if another file already exists whose name matches the planned file rename.
+In other words, a planned rename of a file to `2020_06_23-19_30_00.jpeg` will not happen if another file already exists with the same name.
+The original file will be left untouched.

 **WARNING** - this script is destructive.
 Existing files will be replaced with the renamed version.
 It is recommended you run this script on a copy of your files to avoid losing your original files.

 ### Install with Node Package Manager